Africa's Talking logo

 Which is more popular, Africa's Talking or Telnyx?

-On the Knock platform, Africa's Talking handled <1M messages from February 13th to May 14th compared to <1M for Telnyx.
-Africa's Talking volume has remained stable, while Telnyx is trending upward.
+On the Knock platform, Africa's Talking handled <1M messages from March 5th to June 3rd compared to <1M for Telnyx.
+Africa's Talking volume has remained stable, while Telnyx volume has remained stable.

 Can I use both Africa's Talking and Telnyx together?